kentcdodds/babel-plugin-macros/other/docs/author.md

 - `babelMacros` in `package.json`

 The content of the config will be merged with the content of the babel macros plugin options.
-Plugin options take priority.
+Config options take priority.

 All together specifying and using the config might look like this: